 La Plagne snow history

 La Plagne boasts excellent snow conditions from December to April, offering skiers distinct advantages each month.
-In December and January, the resort receives around 35 cm and 33 cm of snowfall, respectively, spread over approximately 3 days weekly, guaranteeing consistently fresh powder.
-Although February sees a slight reduction in snow depth to 26 cm, it compensates with more frequent snow days, averaging 3.2 per week.
-December marks the peak of the season with the second week being the most prolific, delivering a substantial 50 cm of snow across 3.3 days, ideal for those who revel in Bluebird Powder Days, characterized by sunny skies and light breezes following fresh snowfalls.
-The season continues into April, maintaining pleasant skiing conditions with 19 cm of snow falling over 3.2 days, creating perfect conditions for enjoying softer snow in sunnier weather.
+In December and January, the resort receives around 35 cm (13.7 in) and 33 cm (12.9 in) of snowfall, respectively, spread over approximately 3 days weekly, guaranteeing consistently fresh powder.
+Although February sees a slight reduction in snow depth to 26 cm (10.2 in), it compensates with more frequent snow days, averaging 3.2 per week.
+December marks the peak of the season with the second week being the most prolific, delivering a substantial 50 cm (19.6 in) of snow across 3.3 days, ideal for those who revel in Bluebird Powder Days, characterised by sunny skies and light breezes following fresh snowfalls.
+The season continues into April, maintaining pleasant skiing conditions with 19 cm (7.4 in) of snow falling over 3.2 days, creating perfect conditions for enjoying softer snow in sunnier weather.

 MonthSnow amount (week)Snow days (week)